 - (f) Inventories consist primarily of: 1) perishable food product purchased for use in PVI's Meals on Wheels and Nutrition programs, which are valued at the lower of cost or market; and 2) in-kind contributions to be used for fund raising purposes and recorded at their estimated fair value.
-PVI reminds donors to obtain an appraisal for in-kind contributions that approximate a value of \$5,000 or more. - (g) Accounting principles generally accepted in the United States of America establish a framework for measuring fair value.
-That framework provides a fair value hierarchy that prioritized the inputs to valuation techniques used to measure fair value.
-The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (level 1 measurements) and the lowest priority to unobservable inputs (Level 3 measurements).
-The three levels of fair values hierarchy are described below: - Level 1: Quoted market prices for identical assets and liabilities to which the organization has ability to access at measurement date. - Level 2: Observable inputs and information other than quoted market indices included in Level 1. - Level 3: Unobservable inputs for the asset and liability.
+PVI reminds donors to obtain an appraisal for in-kind contributions that approximate a value of \$5,000 or more. - (g) PVI continues to follow Financial Accounting Standards Board Accounting Standards Update (ASU) 2018-13, Fair Value Measurement, which clarifies that fair value is an exit price, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
+As such, fair value is a market-based measurement that should be determined based on assumptions that market participants would use in pricing an asset or liability.
+As a basis for considering such assumptions, ASU 2018-13 establishes a three-tier value hierarchy, which prioritizes the inputs used in the valuation methodologies in measuring fair value as follows: - Level 1: Observable inputs that reflect quoted prices (unadjusted) for identical assets or liabilities in active markets. - Level 2: Other inputs that are directly or indirectly observable in the marketplace. - Level 3: Unobservable inputs that are supported by little or no market activity.

 Following is a description of the valuation methodologies used for assets measured at fair value, on a recurring basis.
-There have been no changes to the methodologies used at June 30, 2021 and 2020.
+There have been no changes to the methodologies used at June 30, 2022 and 2021.